Program Goals

 IPE assessment scale shows that 70% of learners agree that interprofessional education and teamwork meet the needs of patients from a diversity of backgrounds in our community.

 Develop PA leaders who strive for excellence through service to the PA profession and community.Data collected one year after cohort graduation.Graduate and alumni surveys show that 70% of graduates are serving in leadership roles in the profession and/or in the communities in which they live and work.
-Graduate surveys are performed one year after graduation.
-The results will be posted in March.
+These data are captured by graduate surveys and alumni surveys and published to the website in March.

 Graduate PAs who maintain a pass rate above the PANCE national average.
-Data collected one year after cohort graduation.The IC total test taker pass rate will exceed the annual national PANCE pass rate.
-Graduate surveys are performed one year after graduation.
-The results will be posted in March.
+Data collected one year after cohort graduation.The IC total test taker pass rate will meet or exceed the annual national PANCE pass rate.
+PANCE performace data is published annually by April 1 of each year.

 Comply with ARC-PA Standards to obtain and maintain accreditation.
 Achieved March 2021.
 Next ARC-PA review will be March 2026.Maintain accreditation without probation.
-May 2026
+This data will be published by May 2026 after final program review or if any change in accreditation status occurs.